dwayn/aws-management-suite/README.md

 #### `ams volume create`
 Creates a new volume group (single or multiple disk) and attaches to host.
 Optionally mounts the volume and configures automounting.

-Required arguments: (host | instance), numvols, size
+Required arguments: (--host | --instance), --numvols, --size

 Defaults: